 Since the beginning, Heritage Ottawa has said that, while the owner of the Château Laurier is certainly entitled to build an addition to his privately-owned property, it must be one that meets national standards for the addition of new construction to historic properties and respects the site’s nationally significant landscape.

-To that end, we launched a legal battle against the City of Ottawa who last summer inexplicably approved the construction of a widely vilified horizontal bar-shaped addition that blocked the rear view to the historic hotel.
-It was this design that we have been legally challenging for over a year.
+To that end, in the summer of 2019 we launched a legal battle against the City of Ottawa who had inexplicably approved the construction of a widely vilified horizontal bar-shaped addition that blocked the rear view to the historic hotel.
+It was this design that we have been legally challenging for two years.

-Last September, we achieved partial success at the Committee of Adjustment, obtaining a favourable ruling on one of two requests for variances by the owner, and both sides filed an appeal with the provincial Local Planning Appeals Tribunal (LPAT).
+In September, 2019 we achieved partial success at the Committee of Adjustment, obtaining a favourable ruling on one of two requests for variances by the owner, and both sides filed an appeal with the provincial Local Planning Appeals Tribunal (LPAT).

-The funds raised have been used exclusively to cover legal and consultant fees and related expenses directly associated with our challenge at the Committee of Adjustment, the months of work leading up to the LPAT hearing (postponed due to COVID-19), and the opportunity it provided for both parties to discuss a possible settlement.*
+The funds raised were used exclusively to cover legal and consultant fees and related expenses directly associated with our challenge at the Committee of Adjustment, the months of work leading up to the LPAT hearing (originally postponed due to COVID-19), and the opportunity it provided for both parties to discuss a possible settlement.*

 AN AGREEMENT REACHED

-Heritage Ottawa was approached this past winter by the owner with the offer of a radically new design that abandoned the monolithic bar-shaped building in favour of a two-pavilion design with a low-rise glass connector.
+Heritage Ottawa was approached in the winter of 2020 by the owner with the offer of a radically new design that abandoned the monolithic bar-shaped building in favour of a two-pavilion design with a low-rise glass connector.
 A design approach that extended the existing wings of the hotel and reopened its rear courtyard was one that we were willing to try and work with.

 The proposed new addition is not a historical replica, which Heritage Ottawa never advocated, but it is more compatible with the hotel’s composition and irregular silhouette.
 In its new form the iconic views to the rear are exposed, revealing the original building’s U-shaped pattern and picturesque qualities from Major’s Hill Park.
 The low-rise connector between the two pavilions is lower than the parking garage it replaces, and it is transparent.